RobTF9/robtf9-portfolio/src/experience/ui-designer.md

 to: 10 18
 current: false
 role: UI Designer
+description: >-
-description: "* UI/UX design overhaul of payment journeys.\r\n* Creation of pattern library UI kit.\n* Interaction design to enhance user experience.\n* Design and development of animated display adverts.\r\n* Conducted user testing of journeys and competitors."
+  UI/UX design overhaul of payment journeys.
+Creation of pattern library UI kit.
+  Interaction design to enhance user experience.
+Design and development of animated display adverts.
+Conducted user testing of journeys and competitors.
 ---